Safety & Accidents

 Volunteer with The British Horse Society

 Our Equestrian Safety Advisers work hard to achieve safer conditions for all equines and those involved in the care and use of equines.
 If you are interested in becoming an Equestrian Safety Adviser please take a look at our Role Description.
-If you wish to apply, please visit the Volunteering page and download a Volunteer Enquiry and Registration form.
+If you wish to apply, please download a Volunteer Enquiry form.
 Alternatively, contact firstname.lastname@example.org or call 02476 840516 for more information.